jessicay1464/apcsa-freedom-project/tool/learning-log.md

  * `id` [field](https://docs.djangoproject.com/en/4.2/topics/db/models/#automatic-primary-key-fields) is added automatically (can also be overridden)
  * `CREATE TABLE` --> backend database

 **Questions**: How can tables be relevant to a project that I am doing this year?
-How can I apply this
+How can I apply this to a project that I am making this year?